 “Do you consider yourself adventurous?” -> “I thought of something we can do together, it’s very exciting.”

 This is a great way to invite her to do something out of the ordinary, like go on a hike or see a local waterfall.
-Try it out!
+Follow these tips and it will only be a matter of time before you start wondering what to text her before the first date!